djradon/public-notes/prdct.skos.md

 - maintainers re-engineered thesaurus to “fully fledged ontology” but a study of users 6 years later found little support for the use of these custom relation properties.13 In the absence of specific tools and requirements for reasoning, it was unclear to some users what purpose they served.

+### SKOS and OWL

+- "crossing the streams" results in OWL Full

 ## Solutions